STORM-IRIT/Radium-Engine/doc/developer/oldmanual.md

-# Radium Engine programmer manual
+\page develoldmanual Radium Engine programmer manual [old version] [TOC]

 ## Source code organization
 *   `src` contains the main source code of the engine libs

     *   `Core` : the Core module (dynamic library) contains the foundation classes such as math classes, containers, adapters to the standard library, etc.

     *   `Engine` the Engine module (dynamic library) contains all graphics related code and engine subsystems running.

     *   `GuiBase` has the Qt-based GUI classes.

 *   `Plugins` contains the plugins which add Systems and Components to the engine.

 *   `Shaders` contains the OpenGL Shaders used by the renderer.